alice-i-cecile/rust-variadics-background/src/use-cases/template-use-case.md

 Are there any particularly challenging edge cases?
 Would users be willing to accept limitations that may make implementation simpler?
-How does this use case require the specific features outlined above?
+How does this use case require or benefit from the specific features outlined above?

 ## Workarounds